 Related Reading: 10 Famous Celebrity Same Sex (Gay) Couples

 I love my family and we always discussed everything openly.
 From politics to gender issues, we talk a lot.
 And I never felt that my family was homophobic.
 So, I thought that I would ask my family out for dinner and take them someplace nice.

 That wasn’t the only motive, since I thought it was one of the creative ways to come out to your parents and I wanted to do just that.
-I did once the waiter stopped serving and my family replied to that by saying “We know” and we all broke down in laughter.
+I did once the waiter stopped serving and my family replied by saying, “We know”, and we all broke out in laughter.
 “We’ve known since you were in fourth grade, it was always that obvious”, said my mom.

-One when comes out as gay, no matter what you have to face, it is still an epiphanic moment that makes you feel like a burden is lifted off your shoulders.
+When you come out as gay, no matter what you have to face, it is still an epiphanic moment that makes you feel like a burden is off your shoulders.
 The people who love you will try to understand you no matter what.
-And the ones who don’t get you, well that’s their own problem!
+And the ones who don’t get you, well that’s their problem!

-How to come out of the closet is indeed a tough nut to crack, but it gets cracked either way.
-You are who you are, because “Baby, you are born this way!”
+How to come out of the closet is indeed a tough nut to crack, but it will happen one way or another.
+You are who you are, because, “Baby, you were born this way!”

 Well, we cannot answer that for you.
 That is something that you will know and discover in your own time.
-If you feel you are attracted to more than just the opposite sex, you might be gay.
+If you feel you are attracted to more than just the opposite sex, you might be gay, or bisexual.

 With lots of love and maybe even a cake.
-Coming out is a huge deal to gays and you should show them love, have fun spending time with friends and create a positive environment where they feel accepted and celebrated/
+Coming out is a huge deal to gays and you should show them love, make sure they have fun spending time with friends and create a positive environment where they feel accepted and celebrated/

 LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer, intersexual, asexual, and more.